Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Conclusion

 \subsubsection{Parameter Variations}

 The LPV $\mathcal{H}_\infty$ controller can be designed for parameter-variations (e.g., during changing power capacities), where the entire parameter space is taken into account during control design.
-On the other hand, the conventional controller suffers in performance during parameter variations, as the PI gains would need to be re-tuned.
+On the other hand, the conventional controller suffers in performance during parameter variations, as the PI gains might need to be re-tuned.

 Next, we compare the conventional matching controller with the LPV $\mathcal{H}_\infty$ matching controller in a simple numerical experiment.
-We consider a grid-forming converter-interfaced battery connected to an ideal programmable voltage source at the PCC.
-Since, by design choice, the $\mathcal{H}_\infty$ controller only captures the cascaded loops of the $\mathrm{q}$-$\mathrm{v}$ control (cf. \cref{fig:converter_model}), we only compare the performance of the converter's $\mathrm{v}$-$\mathrm{q}$ control during voltage magnitude variations at the PCC, and fix the frequency of the voltage source to 50~Hz.
+We consider a grid-forming converter-interfaced battery system connected to an infinite bus at the PCC.
+Since, by design choice, the $\mathcal{H}_\infty$ controller only captures the cascaded PI-loops of the $\mathrm{v}$-$\mathrm{q}$ control (cf. \cref{fig:converter_model_gform}), we only compare the performance of the converter's $\mathrm{v}$-$\mathrm{q}$ control during voltage magnitude variations at the PCC, and fix the frequency of the infinite bus to 50~Hz.
 We specify a reference model for the $\mathrm{v}$-$\mathrm{q}$ control to be matched as $\Delta q(s)=\tfrac{-100\mu(t)}{0.01s+1}\Delta v_\mathrm{pcc}(s)$, where $\mu(t)$ is a time-varying parameter to account for capacity variations.
-We study the performance of the controllers with respect to their reactive power matching accuracy and their high frequency disturbance rejection capability during changing values of $\mu(t)$.
-The simulation results in \cref{fig:performance_tracking,fig:high_frequency_disturbance} show how the $\mathcal{H}_\infty$ controller exhibits a superior tracking performance and high frequency disturbance rejection (the Bode diagrams are obtained from the linearized converter models).
+We study the performance of the two controllers with respect to their reactive power matching accuracy and their high frequency disturbance rejection capability during changing values of $\mu(t)$.
+The exemplary simulation results in \cref{fig:performance_tracking,fig:high_frequency_disturbance} show how the $\mathcal{H}_\infty$ controller generally exhibits a superior tracking performance and a better high frequency disturbance rejection.
+Notice that, depending on the tuning of the cascaded PI-loops, the conventional controller behavior can improve or worsen.

-\fontdimen2\font=0.6ex
+\fontdimen2\font=0.4ex

+\begin{IEEEbiography}[{ }]{Verena Häberle} is a Ph.D. student with the Automatic Control Laboratory at ETH Zurich, Switzerland, since June 2020.
+She received the B.Sc. and M.Sc. degree in electrical engineering and information technology from ETH Zurich, in 2018 and 2020, respectively.
+For her outstanding academic achievements during her Master's thesis at the Automatic Control Laboratory, ETH Zurich, under Professor Florian Dörfler, she was honored with the ETH Medal and the SGA Award from the Swiss Society of Automatic Control.
+Her research focuses on the control design of dynamic virtual power plants in future power systems. \end{IEEEbiography}